CTeja27/Cteja27/README.md

 - 👨‍💻 Passionate about programming and contributing effectively to projects.

 ## Objective
-With hands-on experience in projects and real-world simulations, I bring practical problem-solving acumen to the table.
-As organizations grapple with increasing cybersecurity challenges, I am ready to apply my skills to safeguard digital assets and ensure information system resilience.
+Backed by hands-on involvement in projects and real-world simulations, I offer practical problem-solving skills to address complex cybersecurity issues.
+As organizations confront escalating cybersecurity threats, I stand prepared to leverage my expertise to protect digital assets and fortify the resilience of information systems.

 ## Skills